Memphis vs. Vanderbilt: Sportsbook promo codes, odds, spread, over/under - December 23

 Memphis vs. Vanderbilt Betting Trends

-- Memphis has covered five times in nine chances against the spread this season.
+- Memphis has compiled a 5-4-0 record against the spread this season.

-- In the Tigers' nine games this season, the combined scoring has gone over the point total six times.
+- So far this season, six out of the Tigers' nine games have gone over the point total.

-- Vanderbilt has compiled a 3-8-0 ATS record so far this year.
+- Vanderbilt has won three games against the spread this season, while failing to cover eight times.

-- In the Commodores' 11 chances this season, the combined scoring has gone over the point total three times.
+- A total of three Commodores games this year have gone over the point total.

 Memphis Futures Odds